 Bereavement support is offered by our team to address the phases of grief and acceptance.
 Support is offered to families for at least one year after the patient has died.
 Compassus also helps with funeral arrangements and can help guide family members through other issues necessary to address after death.

-Our compassionate and highly trained volunteers are giving of their time and talents and help in many ways from offering companionship and grief counseling to running errands.
+Our compassionate and trained volunteers offer their time and talents to help, from providing companionship and grief counseling to running errands.